ArthurWiese/SC2-Neuro-WoL-Integration/README.md

-# SC2 Neuro Wings of Libery Integration
+# SC2 Neuro Wings of Liberty Integration
 A custom Wings of Liberty Campaign using the [SC2 Neuro API Integration](https://github.com/ArthurWiese/SC2-Neuro-API-Integration)

 Please report any issues and give feedback in the [Neuro-sama Discord]() under projects/SC2 Neuro WoL Integration or DM me